-How to Order Custom Rugs
+How to Order a Custom Rug

 John Maher: Welcome to The Rug Gallery with Sam Presnell.
-The Rug Gallery as an oriental rug company and carpet store in Cincinnati, Ohio.
+The Rug Gallery as an Oriental rug company and carpet store in Cincinnati, Ohio.
 I am John Maher and I am here with the owner of The Rug Gallery, Sam Presnell.
 Hi, Sam.

 Sam Presnell: Hey, John.